 Biochar is produced through heating biomass, in the total or partial absence of oxygen.
-Biomass sources include wood wastes, agricultural wastes and manure.
+Biomass sources include wood waste, agricultural waste, biosolids, and manure.
 Biochar has many applications in landscaping (soil amendment and water retention), stormwater filtration, as additives to cement and concrete, solid waste treatment, and decontamination of hazardous wastes.
-As a soil amendment, it sequesters carbon in a stable long-term form.
-Production of biomass from residues produced from forest management activities can offset emissions from activities such as pile burning.4 Biochar has been widely accepted in Europe and at least one state (Washington) for uses such as soil amendment and stormwater filtration.
-As a soil amendment it is commercially available in limited quantities at gardening stores.
-Globally its production increased three-fold between 2021 and 2023.5 As of 2021, there were 15 producers of biochar in California, but none were producing large quantities.6 Biochar has some potential (currently limited due to lack of supply) for use by state agencies.
+As a soil amendment, it sequesters carbon in a stable, long-term form.
+Production of biomass from residues produced from forest management activities can offset emissions from activities such as pile burning.
+Biochar has been widely accepted in Europe and at least one State (Washington) for uses such as soil amendment and stormwater filtration.
+As a soil amendment it is commercially available in limited quantities at gardening stores in California.
+Globally its production increased three-fold between 2021 and 2023.
+As of 2021, there were 15 producers of biochar in California, but none were producing large quantities.
+The U.S. Biochar Initiative website currently (2024) lists 10 biochar producers in California.
+Biochar has some potential (currently limited due to lack of supply) for use by State agencies.

-Biochar and Cellulose Nanocrystal-Infused Cement and Biochar Infused Asphalt
+Biochar- and CNC-Infused Cement and Biochar-Infused Asphalt

-Biochar and cellulose nanocrystal (CNC) infused cement, biochar-infused asphalt, and variants utilizing additives such as biomass power plant fly ash have not been widely adopted by the private or public sectors as a replacement for conventional products in road and bridge construction or maintenance projects.
-One CNC Portland cement bridge project was successfully constructed in Yreka, California as a proof of concept.7 Initial findings from biochar-infused asphalt research (sponsored by U.C.
-Davis, Arizona State University, and Caltrans) confirm that bio asphalt has longer wear and produces fewer emissions (e.g., reduced volatile organic compounds) over its service life.8 U.C.
-Davis is also investigating the performance of several different cellulosic materials combined in cement (see Section 3 of this report).
+Biochar- and CNC-infused cement, biochar-infused asphalt, and variants utilizing additives such as biomass power plant fly ash have not been widely adopted by the private or public sectors as a replacement for conventional products in road and bridge construction or maintenance projects.
+One CNC concrete bridge project was successfully constructed in Yreka, California as a proof of concept.
+Initial findings from biochar-infused asphalt research (sponsored by U.C.
+Davis, Arizona State University, and Caltrans) confirm that biochar-infused asphalt has longer wear and produces fewer emissions (e.g., reduced volatile organic compounds) over its service life.
+U.C.
+Davis is investigating the performance of several different cellulosic materials combined in cement (see Section 3 of this report).
 Caltrans refers to cement with additives such as biochar and CNCs as "supplemental cementitious materials."
 Additives may include fly ash and bottom ash produced from combustion in biomass energy plants as well as biochar and CNCs.
-Studies sponsored by the Joint Institute and conducted by researchers at Oregon State University found that CNC-infused ordinary Portland limestone cement has 19 percent lower GHG emissions than conventional cement.9 The addition of CNCs to the ordinary Portland limestone cement was found to not compromise the structural integrity nor the service life of the steel in the concrete.
+Studies sponsored by the Joint Institute and conducted by researchers at Oregon State University found that CNC-infused ordinary Portland limestone cement has 19 percent lower GHG emissions than conventional cement.
+The addition of CNCs to the ordinary Portland limestone cement was found to not compromise the structural integrity nor the service life of the steel in the concrete.